TamirPalay/Rule-Based-Chat-Bot/README.md

 -will provide a web-based interface for the user to interact with the rule-based chatbot engine via any modern desktop browser.

+To run the chatbot:
+download the files and run ChatbotApplication.java go to http://localhost:8080/ and start interacting with the chat bot!

 The starter code is arranged as follows:

 The core or base package is com.ajsd.chatbot.